Skip to main content

 Subsection 2.2.3 Complex roots

-Suppose the equation \(ay'' + by' + cy = 0\) has the characteristic equation \(a r^2 + b r + c = 0\) that has complex roots.
-By the quadratic formula, the roots are \(\frac{-b \pm \sqrt{b^2 - 4ac}}{2a}\text{.}\) These roots are complex if \(b^2 - 4ac < 0\text{.}\) In this case the roots are
+Suppose the differential equation \(ay'' + by' + cy = 0\) has the characteristic equation \(a r^2 + b r + c = 0\) that has complex roots.
+By the quadratic formula, the roots are \(\frac{-b \pm \sqrt{b^2 - 4ac}}{2a}\text{.}\) These roots are complex if \(b^2 - 4ac < 0\text{.}\) In this case, we can write the roots as

 \begin{equation*} r_1, r_2 = \frac{-b}{2a} \pm i\frac{\sqrt{4ac - b^2}}{2a} . \end{equation*}

-As you can see, we always get a pair of roots of the form \(\alpha \pm i \beta\text{.}\) In this case we can still write the solution as
+As you can see, we always get a pair of roots of the form \(\alpha \pm i \beta\text{.}\) We can still write the solution as

 \begin{equation*} y = C_1 e^{(\alpha+i\beta)x} + C_2 e^{(\alpha-i\beta)x} . \end{equation*}